pandas-dev/pandas/web/pandas/pdeps/0017-backwards-compatibility-and-deprecation-policy.md

 - It is the version where deprecations planned for removal in the next major release get switched from a ``DeprecationWarning`` to a more visible ``FutureWarning``.
 - ``FutureWarning`` deprecations released in it will immediately be removed in the next major release.

-And so, this document recommends a minimum of 6 months between the final minor version and the next major release.
+And so, this document recommends a minimum of 6 months between the final minor version and the major release after it.

 ### Enforcement of deprecations